play icon for videos

 What is case management in social work?

-In social work, case management is the practice of assessing a client’s situation, building a plan that addresses their needs and goals, connecting them to resources, and following up to see whether their circumstances improved.
-It is client-centered and strengths-based: the plan starts from the client’s own goals, and the social worker carries the case across every interaction.
-The narrative case note — what changed and why — is as important as the structured data.
+In social work, case management is the practice of assessing a client's situation, building a plan around their needs and goals, connecting them to resources, and following up to see whether their circumstances improved.
+It is client-centered and strengths-based, and the narrative case note carries most of the evidence — what changed and why.
+The richest signals a social worker holds usually live in those notes, which is why reading them on arrival matters more than any dashboard.

 What software is used for case management?

-Programs use purpose-built case management systems and platforms — some general (Bonterra Apricot and ETO, CaseWorthy, Casebook), some built on a CRM (Salesforce, Microsoft Dynamics), and some, like Sopact, built around reading the case note and proving the outcome.
+Programs use purpose-built case management systems — some general (Bonterra Apricot and ETO, CaseWorthy, Casebook), some built on a CRM (Salesforce, Microsoft Dynamics), and some, like Sopact, built around reading the case note and evidencing the outcome.
 The right choice depends on whether you need a record of services delivered or evidence of change over time.
-The case management system and case management platform guides walk through how to choose.
+The case management system and case management software guides walk through how to choose.